mas-bandwidth/udp/001/README.md

 # 001

 First attempt.

-Keep it simple and just see how quickly we can naively send UDP packets from a client to server, and get the hash back to the client.
-No backend yet.
+Keep it simple and just see how quickly we can naively send UDP packets from a client to server, and just reply with an 8 byte UDP packet containing the hash.

 To run: